 TL;DR: Use

-when declaring LAPACK routines in C++ code.
+extern "C"instead of justexternwhen declaring LAPACK routines in C++ code.

 When I started graduate school I didn't know anything about shared libraries, symbol tables, name mangling or ABIs.
 It also didn't even occur to me that extra underscore in names of LAPACK routines in the shared library had anything to do with those topics.